 If Dante lived today, most likely he would travel through the Savio Valley to reach Ravenna.
 And the river Savio is our travel companion along the road that crosses the Cesena hills, in the heart of the central Apennines, following an itinerary to discover some of Dante's most cherished places, straddling Romagna and Tuscany.

-Dante knew these places very well, as evidenced by the numerous citations present in the Divine Comedy and the bibliography in this regard, also linked to the popular tradition, according to which the "fugitive Ghibellin" also touched the Savio Valley during his exile.
+Dante knew these places very well, as evidenced by the numerous citations present in the Divine Comedy and the bibliography in this regard, also linked to the popular tradition, according to which the "fugitive Ghibellin" also passed through the Savio Valley during his exile.

-(The route can be done either along the E-45 or by choosing the state road, taking it a little more comfortable and enjoying the view of the hills: no one runs after you!).
+(The route can be done either along the E-45 or by choosing the state road, taking it a little bit easier and enjoying the view of the hills: no one is chasing after you!).

-We start from Verghereto, the first municipality of Romagna past the Tuscan border, where, on the top of Mount Fumaiolo, the verses of the Supreme Poet accompany us to discover the Sorgenti del Tevere, the river sacred to the Romans, which arises here a short distance from the Savio rivers and Marecchia.
+We start from Verghereto, the first municipality of Romagna past the Tuscan border, where, on the top of Mount Fumaiolo, the verses of the Supreme Poet accompany us to discover the Sorgenti del Tevere (source of the Tiber), the river sacred to the Romans, which arises here a short distance from the Savio and Marecchia rivers.

-Dante knew this well, so much so that, in Hell, this sector of the Tuscan-Romagna Apennines is defined as "the yoke from which Tever is defeated" (Inferno, XXVII 30).
+Dante knew this well, so much so that, in Hell, this sector of the Tuscan-Romagna Apennines is defined as "the yoke from which Tiber is defeated" (Inferno, XXVII 30).

 Mount Fumaiolo is perfect for more or less long excursions, on foot and by bike, and in winter with snowshoes to immerse yourself in the magic of the snowy forest.

-Going down to Bagno di Romagna, a splendid village known for its beneficial thermal waters since Roman times, today a temple of slow tourism and for years awarded as Orange Village by the Italian Touring Club, it is possible to live the experience of finding oneself "for a forest oscura ”(Inferno, I 2) taking advantage of the numerous excursions organized within the National Park of the Casentinesi Forests.
+Going down to Bagno di Romagna, a splendid village known for its beneficial thermal waters since Roman times, today a temple of slow tourism and for years awarded as an Orange Village by the Italian Touring Club, it is possible to have the experience of finding oneself "for a dark forest”(Inferno, I 2) taking advantage of the numerous excursions organized within the National Park of the Casentinesi Forests.

-The territory of the Park, which extends along the entire Apennine ridge between Romagna and Tuscany and houses the Integral Reserve of Sasso Fratino, Unesco Heritage, was certainly a source of inspiration for Dante in the choice of the setting for the opening song of the Divine Comedy.
+The territory of the Park, which extends along the entire Apennine ridge between Romagna and Tuscany and houses the Integral Reserve of Sasso Fratino, Unesco Heritage Site, was certainly a source of inspiration for Dante in the choice of the setting for the opening canto of the Divine Comedy.